aasthakm/aasthakm.github.io/index.md

   <div class="content">
   <ul class="content">
   <li>Nov 2023, Our short paper "Microarchitectural Side-Channel Mitigations for
+  Serverless Applications" is accepted to <a href="https://popl24.sigplan.org/home/prisc-2024">PriSC workshop 2024</a>.</li>
+  <li>Nov 2023, Our short paper "Microarchitectural Side-Channel Mitigations for
   Serverless Applications" is accepted to <a href="https://plas23.github.io/">PLAS workshop 2023</a>.</li>
   <li>Oct 2023, Gave a talk on NetShaper at TU Darmstadt.</li>
   <li>Oct 2023, Gave a talk on NetShaper at <a
   href="http://shlink.mpi-sws.org/systems-seminar-2023">MPI-SWS Systems Seminar 2023</a>.</li>
-  <li>Oct 2023, Our paper "<a href="https://arxiv.org/pdf/2310.06293.pdf">NetShaper: A Differentially Private Network Side-Channel Mitigation System</a>" is accepted to USENIX Security 2024.</li>
+  <li>Oct 2023, Our paper <a href="https://arxiv.org/pdf/2310.06293.pdf">NetShaper: A Differentially Private Network Side-Channel Mitigation System</a> is accepted to USENIX Security 2024.</li>
   <li>Sep 2023, I will be on the panel of <a href="https://sysdw23.github.io/">SOSP '23 doctoral workshop (SysDW'23)</a>.</li>
   <li>Aug 2023, Recognized as Noteworthy Reviewer at USENIX Security 2023.</li>
   <li>Sep 2023, I will be serving on the PC of <a